Mrityunjay555/Waterstrike/README.md

-I've created a README file for your WaterStrike project, covering its features, setup, and deployment.
-Let me know if you'd like any modifications! 🚀
+I've created a  WaterStrike project, covering its features, setup, and deployment. 🚀